Yarn (band)

+History

-By playing up to 170 dates a year, they have earned a reputation as a hard-working live act.
-"They have landed on the Grammy ballot 4 times, garnered nods from the Americana Music Association, placed top five on both Radio and Records and the AMA album charts, garnered airplay on Sirius FM, iTunes, Pandora, CNN, and CMT, and also accorded the “Download of the Day” from Rolling Stone.
+AllMusic called them a hard-working live act that plays up to 170 dates a year.
+They have landed on the Grammy ballot four times, received attention from the Americana Music Association, and placed top-five on both Radio and Records and the AMA album charts.
 Their latest project "Lucky 13" involves releasing new singles, with "A" and "B" side, on the 13th of each month, charging $5 for an entire year's worth of music.

-They have recorded 11 albums, in addition to a couple of releases under Christiana’s name.
+Yarn host an annual music and alternative arts festival, "Yarnival".
+In 2025 it took place in Axton, Virginia.